hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

 #### `Sequence()`

-Similarly to `helper/schema`, the `Sequence` composition helper runs all `RequiresReplaceFunc`s in sequence, stopping at the first that returns false.
+Similarly to `helper/schema`, the `Sequence` composition helper runs all `RequiresReplaceFunc`s in sequence, stopping at the first that returns true.

 ```go
 func Sequence(funcs ...RequiresReplaceFunc) bool {}